Disentangled Latent Spaces Facilitate Data-Driven Auxiliary Learning: Related Work

-Moreover, recent emerging techniques leverage meta-learning to effectively select the most appropriate auxiliary tasks or even autonomously create novel ones. ~\cite{liu2019self} and~\cite{li2021meta} both train two neural networks simultaneously, a label-generation network to predict the auxiliary labels and a multi-task network to train the primary task alongside the auxiliary task.
-These, in contrast with our approach, require the a priori definition of a hierarchy binding the auxiliary labels to the \maintask{} labels and present conflicting ideas on the possible semantic interpretation of the generated labels.
-Furthermore, they are computationally inefficient: meta-learning is a resource-intensive technique and requires the retraining of the entire architecture to change the employed multi-task method.

-Even more recently,~\cite{dery2022aang} propose to deconstruct existing objectives for NLP within a unified taxonomy, identifying connections between them, and generating new ones by selecting the best combinations from a cartesian product of the available options.
-Furthermore,~\cite{nam2023stunt} also used meta-learning, presenting a novel framework for generating new auxiliary objectives to address the niche problem of few-shot semi-supervised tabular learning.
+Moreover, some techniques leveraged meta-learning to select the most appropriate auxiliary tasks or even autonomously create novel ones.
+Both~\cite{liu2019self} and~\cite{li2021meta} train two neural networks simultaneously: a label-generation model to predict the auxiliary labels and a multi-task model to train the primary task alongside the auxiliary task.
+In contrast with our approach, these require the a priori definition of a hierarchy binding the auxiliary labels to the \maintask{} labels and present conflicting ideas on the possible semantic interpretation of the generated labels.
+Furthermore, they are often computationally inefficient: meta-learning is a resource-intensive technique that requires retraining the entire architecture to change the employed multi-task method. \cite{nam2023stunt} also used meta-learning, presenting a novel framework to generate new auxiliary objectives and address the niche problem of few-shot semi-supervised tabular learning.
+Finally, \cite{dery2022aang} proposed to deconstruct existing natural language processing objectives within a unified taxonomy, identifying connections between them, and generating new ones by selecting the best combinations from a Cartesian product of the available options.

-To the best of our knowledge, we are not aware of any other method that proposes a systematic approach for generating new labels from a disentangled latent space, in order to enable MTL classification when only the annotations for one task are given in the considered dataset.

-\subsection{Learning disentangled representations}
+\subsection{Learning Disentangled Representations}

 Representing data in a space where different components are independent is a long-standing research topic in machine learning.
-The rise of deep learning in recent years led to proposed learning disentangled representations as an important aspect of unsupervised deep learning~\citep{bengio2013representation}.
+The rise of deep learning, which relies on learning representations, has made this concept even more relevant and useful in understanding the latent space~\cite{bengio2013representation}.